 The Final Word gives you a concise take on a complicated issue.
 For more context, read the full story.
+This article originally appeared on Tonic.

 You’re standing in line at the store, scrolling down your feed when you see a post about the benefits of drinking red wine.
 An alcoholic beverage that’s actually good for you?
 Sold.
 You don’t even need to read the story.
 And anyway, you know red wine is heart-healthy—that party line spills from your aunt’s merlot-stained mouth every Thanksgiving after someone comments on her third glass.
 Before you leave check-out to grab ten bottles, though, read the story.
 Read all the stories.
 Or at least just read this.